gaehlerm/SoftwareEngineering/README.md

 ```py
 car.turn_on_engine()
 ```
-Though as I already said before, this is only a vague recommendation.
+Though as I already said before, this is only a vague recommendation and not a strict law.
 Don't become over enthusiastic about it.

 ## Exercises